ccb012100/dotfiles-linux-ubuntu/gnome-settings/README.md

 # GNOME settings

-GNOME saves some settings in binaries/databases, so they be added to source control as a human-readable text file.
+GNOME saves some settings in binaries/databases (particularly `~/.config/dconf/user`), so they can't be added to source control as a human-readable text file.

 ## Keybindings